emertx/circleise/README.md

   * on 'mouseenter' event, the image regains it original shape

-If you would like to dictate the events yourself, pass in an object
+If you would like to dictate the events yourself, pass in an options object

     $(document).ready(function() {
       $('#image_2').on('load', function() {